21 Star Wars Filming Locations You Can Visit IRL

 The site of Padmé Amidala and Anakin Skywalker’s clandestine wedding in Episode II, Villa del Balbianello is located on Lake Como in the comune of Lenno, Italy.
-Lake Como has always been an admired retreat for the wealthy and elite, with ornate villas dating back since Roman times.
+Lake Como has always been an admired retreat for the wealthy and elite, with ornate villas dating back to Roman times.

-Mountains of Alderaan (aka: Grindelwald, Switzerland)
+Mountains of Alderaan (aka Grindelwald, Switzerland)

 While no physical filming with actors was done in the snowy alps of Grindelwald, Switzerland, footage of mountain scenery was later composited into the backdrop of the planet Alderaan, home-world of Princess Leia, in Episode III.

 Mountains of Kashyyyk (aka Phang Nga Bay near Phuket, Thailand)

 Aerial footage of the limestone karst mountains at Phang Nga Bay in Thailand were used in Episode III as a backdrop for the approach over the Battle of Kashyyyk, one of the last few battles fought in the Clone Wars before the fall of the Republic and the rise of the Empire.